KNFullStack/Milestone-Project-3/README.md

 ### Colors
 The main colors and design aim...
 XXX
 ### Typography
-The text throughout the game XXX font.
+The text throughout the web application is XXX font.
 ### Images
 "XXX"
 ### Sounds
 "XXX"
 ### Wireframes
 Wireframes images can be seen below and also found in the "/assets/readme-content" folder.
-It contains a design for the desktop and mobile version of the game (images below show the game page Wireframes).
+It contains a design for the desktop and mobile version of the web application.

 * Mobile: <br> ![Mobile Wireframe](XXX)
 * Desktop: <br> ![Desktop Wireframe](XXX)